American Olean Tile Company: Asbestos & Mesothelioma Exposure

 The original Olean tile plant closed in December 2012, with work shifting to a sister facility in Gettysburg, Pa., which became the only Dal-Tile facility in the U.S. producing mosaic tile.
 At the time, the Olean, N.Y., plant had 174 employees, many who had worked there for decades.

-Mesothelioma is caused by exposure to asbestos and can take decades to manifest.
-That is why asbestos exposure among former factory, plant, and mill workers is an issue today.
+Mesothelioma cancer is caused by exposure to asbestos and can take decades to manifest in your body.
+That is why asbestos exposure among former factory, plant, and mill workers is an issue today that our lawyers are dealing with.

-Many retirees who have become ill can trace their disease to jobs they held in the middle of the 20th century when asbestos use was prevalent.
+Many retirees who have become ill can trace their disease to construction related jobs like tiling, that they held in the middle of the 20th century when asbestos use was prevalent.

 National Gypsum Company owned American Olean Time Company during the years of greatest concern for those who may have been harmed by exposure to asbestos in a plant or through use of its tiles and tile products (grout, cement, etc.).